Hktech-ops/mini-projects/myProject/README.md

   - Block direct outbound (from private VM instances)

 - Virtual machines are running on Apache server - which is loaded with Static Web pages
-- Scale Set includes 2 VM instances to begin with.
-Custom scale set is configured to sale out to a mazimum of 4 instances (2 for each path) - to handle spike in traffic
+- Scale Set includes 2 VM instances (one in each scale set) to begin with.
+Custom scaling is configured to sale out to a mazimum of 4 instances (2 for each path) - to handle spike in traffic
   - myScaleSet1 : path to default + product web page
   - myScaleSet2 : path to offers + payments web page